-Н Hospitality To whom is the gift or hospitality being provided? •• Will recipients be external business partners, or individuals of the host organisation?
-Objectives For what purpose will hospitality be provided?
-0 Is the hospitality being provided to further the conduct of official business?
+н Hospitality To whom is the gift or hospitality being provided?
+Will recipients be external business partners, or individuals of the host organisation Objectives promote and support government policy objectives and priorities? to staff wellbeing and workplace satisfaction?
+Will public funds be spent?
+What type of hospitality will be provided?
+Will it be modest or expe Objectives Is the hospitality being provided to further the conduct of official business?
 Will it promote and support government policy objectives and priorities?
-Will it contribute to staff wellbeing and workplace satisfaction?
-Spend Will public funds be spent?
-S What type of hospitality will be provided?
+Will it contribute What type of hospitality will be provided?
 Will it be modest or expensive, and will alcohol be provided as a courtesy or an indulgence?
-Will the costs incurred be proportionate to the benefits obtained?
-Will public trust be enhanced or diminished? Т Trust Could you publicly explain the rationale for providing the gift or hospitality?
+Will the costs incurred be Trust event be conducted in a manner which upholds the reputation of the pub Could you publicly explain the rationale for providing the gift or hospitality?
 Will the event be conducted in a manner which upholds the reputation of the public sector?
-Have records in relation to the gift or hospitality been kept in accordance with reporting and recording procedures?
+Have records in relation to the gift or hospitality been kept in accordance with